nikmargit/margit.dev.gatsby/README.md

 Hi, this is my personal blog.
 It's been made using Gatsby blog starter, with some color and style tweaks.

-To run locally, npm i, then npm run develop, then open https://localhost:8000.
+To run locally, npm i, then npm run dev, then open https://localhost:8000.